jairampatel/jairampatel.github.io/content/posts/2023-02-20-cold-starts-aws-vs-azure-vs-gcp.md

 * Python 3.8 runtime
 * x86-based architecture

-I am opting to NOT use additional provider-specific configurations that may help improve performance and reduce cold starts.
+I am opting to not use additional provider-specific configurations that may help improve performance and reduce cold starts.
 For this simulation, I am interested in seeing how each service performs out of the box.

 ## Results